Content marketers need to plan like an editor

 https://app.getresponse.com/site/theredstairs/webform.html?wid=8030901&u=UeqV&mg_param3=4

-[download file=”https://theredstairs.com/wp-content/uploads/2013/09/The-Red-Stairs-Editorial-Calendar-Template.xls” title=” The Editorial Calendar Template”]
+[download file=”http://theredstairs.com/wp-content/uploads/2013/09/The-Red-Stairs-Editorial-Calendar-Template.xls” title=” The Editorial Calendar Template”]